 Yeah, we all start with basic things, learn something easy and practical like greetings, numbers, colors and day of the week.

 I really recommend that you watch these videos and learn the basic vocabulary but don’t get overwhelmed by watching all of them in one day.
 Let your mind process these words and actually learn them.
 I would recommend you watching one video in three days.
 During that period practice those words you have just learned.
-Make up sentences that relate to your life with each one of them.
+Use sentences that relate to your life with each one of them.

 For memorizing and practicing those words use:

-Learn Question Words
+Learn The Question Words

 For more resources check my other post about Spanish.